gpiootrek/gpiootrek/README.md

 ## Hi there 👋 I am Piotr Gołąb
-Aspiring frontend developer, currently working as UI Intern.
+Aspiring frontend developer, currently working as Software Engineer Intern.

 ### 🤔 Who am I?
 I am 20 years old student living in Kraków, Poland.
 I am studying Information Technology and Econometrics at AGH UST.
 This field of study combines my 2 fields of interest which are programming and economics.
 I want to provide data to well-looking and easy to understand applications.